danielneil/Smart-Worm-Habitat/research/computer-design.md

 ## a.
 Overview, Problem Description, Summary, or Abstract

-Summary of the problem (from the perspective of the user), the context, suggested solution, and the stakeholders.
+*Summary of the problem (from the perspective of the user), the context, suggested solution, and the stakeholders.*

+A computing device is required to drive the sensors

 ## b.
 Glossary  or Terminology

 New terms you come across as you research your design or terms you may suspect your readers/stakeholders not to know.